 c.
 A process of national healing and reconciliation that shall be led by all Parties inside and outside of the Republic of South Sudan.

 e.
-Incorporation of the Agreement of the Revitalized ARCS.S in the Transitional Constitution of the Republic of South Sudan, 2011.
+Incorporation of the Revitalized ARCSS in the Transitional Constitution of the Republic of South Sudan, 2011.

 f.
-Reviewing and drafting necessary Bills as per the revitalized ARC:s.5.
+Reviewing and drafting necessary bills as per the Revitalized ARCSS.

 g.
 Any other activities agreed by the Parties.

-6.10.
-The Parties shall agree on Inter-Ministerial Mechanism for Implementation of the Revitalized ARCS.S including reporting to JMEC.
-The IGAD Jed mediation and the guarantors shall revitalize and restructure ail monitoring and evaluation mechanism to ensure inclusivity of ail parties and enhance their effectiveness.
-Such review and restructuring shall be included in the revitalized ARC:s.5.
+6.9.
+The Parties shall agree on Inter-Ministerial Mechanism for Implementation of the Revitalized ARCSS including reporting to JMEC.
+The IGAD led mediation and the Guarantors shall revitalize and restructure all monitoring and evaluation mechanisms to ensure inclusivity of all Parties, including new Parties, and to enhance the effectiveness of all mechanisms.
+Such review and restructuring shall be included in the Revitalized ARCSS.

 For Incumbent TGoNU